-Core Text Key Learning Intent: Enrichment Links to Key Stage experiences: 1 themes My Past <section-header></section-header> We will share and discuss pictures of our younger selves.
+Core Text Key Learning Intent: Enrichment Links to Key Stage experiences: 1 themes My Past Once There Were Giants We will share and discuss pictures of our younger selves.
 We will make a timeline to show how we have grown so far and how we will grow in the future (baby to adult).
 We will look closely at how we have changed so far.
 We will talk about how we have grown so far and the milestones we have achieved.
 We will look at differences between our past and now e.g. food, toys, clothes.
 We will measure ourselves and display our heights so that we can see how much we are growing as the year progresses.
+We will learn about caring for babies.
 We will learn about the habits we need to grow up healthy.
 Share stories about when we were younger with our families.
 Look at growth within our family-which different stages of growth are there?
 Draw around feet/hands for each person and compare.
 In Key stage 1, children will learn about life in the past in relation to their grandparents.
 They learn about changes over the past 50 years.
 Children will begin to understand their own history/chronology in reception to support their understanding of the past.
 They will need to understand that everyone begins life as a baby and grows to be an adult in order for them to be ready to compare the lives of their grandparents.
 This includes comparing the toys they play with now to those played with by their grandparents.
 The Past Lost in the Toy Museum We will explore what life was like in the past (in direct comparison to our own lives today).
 We will share images of homes, toys, transport and schools in the past.
 We will talk about similarities and differences between now and the past.
 We will investigate objects from the past and say what we think they are.
 We will learn to play games from the past that children enjoy today e.g. hopscotch.
 We will listen to adults share their memories of school and of being a child.
 Ask family members to share memories of their past.
 Miss Mountford will share her memories of what Knypersley First School was like when she was a child.
 We will invite our staff and past staff members to talk to the children about Knypersley First School in the past.
 Children in key stage 1 learn about the lives of their grandparents in the past and about what life was like for children in Victorian Britain.
 Faith in Focus (1 week) Share a range of non-fiction texts that show different celebrations.
-We will look at a vaniaty of waddings from different cultures Visit to St John's Church Bring in photographs of celebrations children have been to in the past.
+Past, old, change, museum We will share our experiences of celebrations that we have been to.
+Visit to St John's Church Bring in photographs of celebrations children have been to in the past.
 In Key stage 1, children explore a range of celebrations and learn how people prepare for celebrations in different faiths.
 In reception, children will learn that people celebrate in different ways.
 They will learn about celebrations from a range of faiths including Christmas, Easter, Diwali and Eid.